 Dinard is another Bretonne beach town.
 It is right next to St. Malo.
 I recommend visiting during the day and checking out the Market.
 Here, you’ll find many places to try delicious Bretonne goods such as cider, cheese, and pastries.
 After this, I strolled along the “boardwalk” that surrounds some rocky hills.
 There some outstanding views of the Atlantic Ocean, as well as from my “future home” aka really beautiful and large houses by the beach I will never be able to afford, but I’m a dreamer.

-After the walk, I found myself at a local pub that had the best thing to eat in both St, Malo and Dinard, the Coquille St. Jacques, aka Scallops.
+After the walk, I found myself at a local pub that had the best thing to eat in both St, Malo, and Dinard, the Coquille St. Jacques, aka Scallops.
 They are served in a crêpe, with pasta or in their shells.
 I lost count of how many I had during my visit to Bretagne.
 That’s where most of my money went.
-I also spent it in Kouign-amann (buttery cake) aka Bretonne Cake pronounced “Queen Aman”.
+I also spent it in Kouign-amanns (buttery cake) aka Bretonne Cake pronounced “Queen Aman”.
 Another thing to try while in Bretagne.
 The server at this local pub called Le Skipper was so nice and patient with my “baby French”.
-She was mainly intrigued, since it seemed I’m the first Mexican they had ever seen in that town.
+She was mainly intrigued since it seemed I’m the first Mexican they had ever seen in that town.
 At least, that they know of.